StevenMapes/django-aws-api-gateway-websockets/README.md

 ## settings.py
 Add ```django_aws_api_gateway_websockets``` into ```INSTALLED_APPS```

+### IMPORTANT
+If your site is **not** already running cross-origin you will need to update some settings and flush the sessions to ensure the primary domain and subdomain will work.

-Because the API Gateway will run from a subdomain you need to make sure your cookies are setup to allow subdomains.
+Because the API Gateway will run from a subdomain you need ensure the cookies are setup to allow subdomains to read them.
-Assuming your site runs from www.example.com and you wanted to use ws.www.example.com for websockets you would need to set the below
+Assuming your site runs from www.example.com and you wanted to use ws.www.example.com for websockets you would need to set the below CSRF and COOKIE settings
 ```
+# CSRF
+CSRF_COOKIE_SAMESITE=Lax
+CSRF_TRUSTED_ORIGINS=www.example.com,ws.example.com
+CSRF_COOKIE_DOMAIN='.www.example.com'

+# Sessions
 SESSION_COOKIE_SAMESITE='Lax'
+SESSION_COOKIE_NAME='mysessionid'
 SESSION_COOKIE_DOMAIN='.www.example.com'
-CSRF_COOKIE_DOMAIN='.www.example.com'
 ```

+**NOTE:** You need to rename the SESSION cookie.
+In the example I have renamed if from ```sessionid``` to ```mysessionid```.
+This will ensure that any old cookies are ignored.

+### Flushing Sessions
+Because you are changing the session cookie you will also need to flush any cached sessions using ```python manage.py clearsessions```.

 # Getting Started